leehoanzu/angle-detection/yolo-obb/docs/source/installation.md

 ```

 - Torchvision

-Select the version of torchvision to download depending on the version of PyTorch that you have installed.
 ```bash
 $ sudo apt-get install libjpeg-dev zlib1g-dev libpython3-dev libopenblas-dev libavcodec-dev libavformat-dev libswscale-dev
 $ git clone --branch v.0.16.1 https://github.com/pytorch/vision torchvision